Original article published on PharmaManufacturing.com

 Ingersoll Rand provides oil-free compressed air systems certified by TUV for class 0 according to ISO 8573-1:2010, meaning the compressor does not add oil to the air stream.
 However, because oil can still enter the compressor’s intake through the atmosphere.
 Regular testing with an accredited laboratory can help manufacturers ensure that no contaminants have entered the compressed air system.

-The ISPE Good Practice Guide provides the following chart as a helpful recommendation of sampling plans per contaminant:
+The ISPE Good Practice Guide provides the following chart as a helpful recommendation of sampling using cleanroom specifications for compressed air plans per contaminant:

 Working with an accredited laboratory can ensure that your facility’s individual sampling and testing needs are met.
 It is critical that manufacturers meet cleanroom specifications through specific purchase or rental equipment and that analysis reports are received in a timely manner.
 Trace Analytics, LLC can test to a wide variety of specifications, including ISO 8573-1, ISPE Good Practice Guide, Cleanroom Classifications and custom specifications, in addition to providing quick, reliable analyses.